 - Analysing the influences of food advertising on well-being and the influence of multinational food corporations on New Zealand's eating patterns

 - Evaluating some of the conflicting nutritional information that surrounds us and impacts on our wellbeing - analysing it and drawing conclusions relating to the credibility

 - Planning, safe preparation and service of nutritious meals

 Recommended Prior Learning

-Level 1 and or 2 Food and Nutrition is an advantage.
+Level 1 and or 2 Food and Nutrition and/or Health is an advantage.

 Contributions and Equipment/Stationery